diganthp/pi-vision/README.md

 * pillow
 * tensorflow (tensorflow 1.1 above recommended)
 * python 3.4 (This version of python is recommended since there is no support for tensorflow 1.1 for python 3.5 or python 3.6)
+* Google Assistant Installation on Raspberry Pi.
+Installation of the Google Assistant can be at [Google Developers - Installation of the Google Assistant on Raspberry Pi 3](https://developers.google.com/assistant/sdk/guides/library/python/)

+### Hardware Requirements:
+*
-If the tensorflow support for python 3.5 and 3.6 is released please feel free to notify me at [Diganth prakash](diganth.prakashr@gmail.com)
+If the tensorflow support for python 3.5 and 3.6 is released please feel free to raise an issue.

 ### Demo: